Boundary Waters, Minnesota

 Where to Eat

-- The Boathouse Brewpub, Ely – Craft beers brewed on-site and pub food with views over Shagawa Lake.
-A reliable post-trip stop.
+- Boathouse Brewpub, Ely: Craft beer brewed on-site, pub food, views over Shagawa Lake.
+A reliable post-trip stop where showing up smelling of campfire is unremarkable.
+Mid-range pricing.

-- Insula Restaurant, Ely – A sit-down option with a menu focused on regional ingredients; good for a proper meal the night before a big trip or the evening after.
+- Insula Restaurant, Ely: A sit-down dinner option with regional ingredients, a step above pub food, appropriate for a proper meal the evening before or after a trip.
+Mid-to-upper range.

-- Angry Trout Cafe, Grand Marais – Seasonal, open-air dining on the harbor serving locally sourced fish and produce.
-The smoked fish is a consistent highlight.
+- Angry Trout Cafe, Grand Marais: Seasonal and open-air, on the harbor, serving locally sourced fish and produce.
+The smoked fish has been a consistent standout for years.
+Mid-range.

 Where to Stay